Change how a storage account is replicated

 - Your storage account includes data in the archive tier.

-- Complete the Basics based on your account information:
+Complete the Basics tab based on your account information:

 - Issue type: Select Technical.

-- Service: Select My Services and Storage Account Management.
+- Service: Select My Services, then Storage Account Management.

 GZRS storage accounts do not currently support the archive tier.
 See Azure Blob storage: hot, cool, and archive access tiers for more details.